scribe-org/Scribe-iOS/README.md

 - Planning the potential implementation of a plural command (see issue)

-  - Example: typing /pl chosen_noun could provide the plural for the noun -->
+  - Example: typing /pl chosen_noun could provide the plural for the noun

+- Exploring the possibility of doing in-messenger translations

+    - Example: type /tr and entering a word would bring up a selectable list -->

 - Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access (see issue)